 Heat Cramps:

-Heat cramps are muscle pains or spasms-usually in the abdomen, arms, or legs-that may occur in association with strenous activity.
+Heat cramps are muscle pains or spasms-usually in the abdomen, arms, or legs-that may occur in association with strenuous activity.
 Heat cramps may also be a symptom of heat exhaustion.
 If you have heart problems or are on a low-sodium diet, seek medical attention for heat cramps.

 Heat Exhaustion: